 1873 S. Bellaire St., 5th Floor, Denver, CO 80222, US

 The International Rescue Committee helps people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and regain control of their future.

+The International Rescue Committee (IRC) is a 501(c)(3) nonprofit humanitarian organization that works in the U.S. and around the world to help people whose lives and livelihoods have been shattered by conflict and disaster as they survive, recover and regain control of their future.
+We are one of the nine national resettlement agencies that partner with the U.S. Department of State/Bureau of Population, Refugees and Migration (PRM) to provide services to refugees approved for resettlement through the U.S. Refugee Admissions Program.
 The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
 Each year, thousands of people, forced to flee violence and persecution, are welcomed by the people of the United States into the safety and freedom of America.
 These individuals have survived against incredible odds.
 The IRC works with government bodies, civil society actors, and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
 In Denver and other offices across the country, the IRC helps them to rebuild their lives.

 We'll work with your schedule.

 Case Work / Management

 Verbal / Written Communication

 Driver's License Needed

 Must be at least 18

 Orientation or Training

 Time Commitment: 10-15 hours per week during IRC office hours (M-F, 9AM –5PM) (3 month minimum).